servetti-polito/neubot/doc/neubot.1.rst

   Performs the specified ``action``, or prints the database's path if no action is specified.
 We do not recommended to use this command to modify the database while Neubot is running, since Neubot's code is not ready for that.
-On UNIX systems, this command requires root privileges to modify the database: if you are not root, the database is opened in readonly mode.
+This command requires root privileges to modify the database: if you are not root, the database is opened in readonly mode.